Kong/public-shared-renovate/README.md

 ### Remove the default `security` label

 Use this if your repository already applies its own risk labels or if you want to reduce visual noise from security PRs.
-This removes only the `security` label added by the shared preset; Renovate will still add the standard `dependencies` label.
+This removes only the `security` label added by the shared preset; Renovate will still add the standard `dependencies` and `mend-bot` labels.
 It applies to security-scoped updates (vulnerability alerts and security-actions rules).
 Existing PRs keep their labels; new PRs reflect the change.

 ```json
 {